Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: Questions

 \section{Questions}

-In this section we mention few questions that came up in the course of this research.
+In this section we mention few questions whose answers will make the picture clearer.
 The questions seem quite interesting (at least to the author) and classical.
-Answer to these questions will make the picture clearer.
-We begin with a conjecture. \begin{conjecture} The surface $M_t$ is locally polynomially convex when $1<t^2\leq\dfrac{15-\sqrt{33}}{8}$. \end{conjecture}
+We begin with a conjecture. \begin{conjecture} The surface $M_t$ is locally polynomially convex if $t>1$. \end{conjecture} Theorem~\ref{thm-surface-pcvx} proves above for $t> \sqrt{\dfrac{3}{2}}=1.2247..$.
+The only part remains open is for $1<t\leq \sqrt{\dfrac{3}{2}}$.

 \begin{question} Does there exist an example of a surface $M_t$ for $\sqrt{3}/2\leq t<1$ such that the local polynomial hull at the origin contains a nonempty open ball centred at the origin?
 Or does the discs attached to it always have boundaries passing through the origin? \end{question} Wiegerinck's result just gives a one parameter family on analytic discs.
 We do not know whether an if and only if condition for obtaining a three parameter family of analytic discs, analogous to Result~\ref{res-wiegerinck}, is possible when the higher order terms are present.
 In any case, it will be interesting to know the local hull of $M_t$ for $\sqrt{3}/2\leq t<1$.